 The basis of the various claims and allegations in the lawsuit stem from the following: In 2002, Thunderbird partnered with Angular to operate casinos and related businesses in Costa Rica.
 Grupo Thunderbird de Costa Rica, S.A. ("GTCR") was formed by Thunderbird and Angular, who agreed to split all profits from GTCR on an equal, "50/50" basis.
 Angular's principal, defendant Zimmer, became Thunderbird's "country manager" for its operations in Costa Rica.
 Between July 2007 and September 2014, Zimmer caused GTCR to pay over \$2 million to defendant Taloma Zulu.
 Zimmer reported to Thunderbird's management that these amounts were being paid for legal and consulting expenses for GTCR to operate in Costa Rica.
 Upon further investigation, Thunderbird now believes and alleges that Zimmer and Mitchell caused Thunderbird's 50% share of the amounts paid to Taloma Zulu to be diverted, misappropriated, embezzled, and/or converted for defendants' own improper, personal uses.
 The Group is seeking the following relief: awarding Thunderbird the damages it has sustained by reason of defendants' conduct, and interest thereon as provided by law; awarding Thunderbird exemplary and/or punitive damages on account of defendants' willful, wanton, malicious, and/or oppressive conduct; awarding Thunderbird its costs of suit incurred therein.
 The Group is also seeking the imposition of a constructive trust in favor of Thunderbird, and against defendants, of the benefits improperly received by defendants and an order commanding defendants to return to Thunderbird the funds they improperly received by way of their wrongful conduct.
-So far, the Group was successful in having the court order approximately \$420,000 of the defendants' funds to be sequestered in the Federal District Court bank account pending resolution of the case.
-The litigation is in the discovery stage and the parties are awaiting a trial date which is expected no earlier than 12 months from now.
+So far, the Group was successful in having the court order approximately \$420 thousand of the defendants' funds to be sequestered in the Federal District Court bank account pending resolution of the case.